The Digital Piranesi

 This page was created by Alexis Kratzer.
-The last update was by Zoe Langer.
+The last update was by Jeanne Britton.

-Remains of the Acqueduct of Nero
+Remains of the Aqueduct of Nero

 To see this image in the Vedute di Roma, volume 16 of Piranesi’s Opere, click here.